Upgrade of Super-Kamiokande with Gadolinium: RESULTS OBTAINED IN SK-VI AND SK-VII

 The increased neutron detection efficiency has benefits for atmospheric neutrino observation as described in Section~\ref{sec:atmnu-bene}.
 Since the start of SK-Gd, we have published two papers on atmospheric neutrino interactions~\cite{sakai:2024,Han:2025}.
 Atmospheric neutrinos are observed by measuring the particles produced when they interact with oxygen nuclei in water.
 The improvement in neutron detection efficiency at SK-Gd has provided important insights, particularly into hadron interactions in water using the neutrons produced by neutrino interactions.
 Neutrino interactions at the GeV scale, such as those observed with atmospheric neutrinos, are modeled in three steps as follows: sampling particles emitted from the initial neutrino interaction at the nucleon or quark level, intranuclear hadron transport and subsequent nuclear de-excitation, and hadron transport and nuclear deexcitation in water.

 The first paper~\cite{sakai:2024} focused on events observed at SK with particle energies below 30~MeV, called neutral-current quasi-elastic [NCQE] events, which can be expressed as

-When gamma rays and a single neutron are observed resulting from this interaction, it becomes a serious background in the DSNB search because the reconstructed gamma ray energy is similar to the positron energy in IBD from DSNB, and it is difficult to distinguish them from the DSNB signal.
-Therefore, research was also conducted focusing on the NCQE event itself.
+When gamma rays and a single neutron are observed resulting from this interaction, it becomes a serious background in the DSNB search because the reconstructed gamma ray energy is similar to the positron energy in IBD from DSNB, and it is difficult to distinguish this background from the DSNB signal.
+Therefore, the NCQE signal itself was investigated.
 In this study, several simulations were compared with data regarding the PMT hit pattern and reconstructed energy of the prompt gamma ray signal, and the neutron multiplicity obtained from the delayed signal.
 The major difference observed here was the hit pattern from the prompt gamma rays, and the result showed that the data for prompt gamma ray multiplicity was significantly less than in the simulation previously used.
-Further investigation revealed that the cause of this difference was nuclear de-excitation, which could be improved by using the Precompound model implemented in Geant4.
+Further investigation revealed that the cause of this difference was nuclear de-excitation, which could be improved by using the Precompound model to simulate the emission of baryons from recently struck, highly excited nuclei, as implemented in Geant4~\cite{precompound:2011}.
 This is consistent with the results of an external (non-SK) experiment in which a water target was irradiated with a neutron beam and the generated gamma rays were measured with a germanium detector.